head5man/pluralsight--cpp-patterns--/behavioral-chain-of-responsibility-to-memento/notes/notes-command-pattern.md

 #### Command pattern

 #### Gang of four quote
-"Encapsulate arequest as an object thereby letting you parameterize clients different requests, queue or log requests and support undoable operations."
+>Encapsulate a request as an object thereby letting you parameterize clients different requests, queue or log requests and support undoable operations.

 #### Structure
 *Command* - Declares an interface for executing an operation